 A chunk of the film, is taken up by Isabella Blow, who started off as a mentor to become a very close friend but they ended up falling out after McQueen failed to get her a salaried position at Givenchy.
 Blow is mentioned throughout, repeatedly.
 Granted she discovered and championed his talents, but the continuous focus on her detracts from McQueen’s story, especially as we are treated to numerous close-up interview clips of Blow’s husband Dietmar, who seems to extrapolate and impose his own PR spin on events.

 The documentary is separated into numerous chapters, each marking McQueen’s life stages and fashion moments.
 Each chapter titled and introduced with a cliché-ridden montage of graphics; images of skeleton heads covered with jewels or gothic flames or colourful butterfly taxidermy.
-It is intended to pay homage, but so obviously referential that it looks like a dated, watered-down version of the McQueen aesthetic; lack any kind of edge that it resembled an advert for a luxury ice-cream brand.
+It is intended to pay homage, but so obviously referential that it looks like a dated, watered-down version of the McQueen aesthetic; it lacks any kind of edge that it resembles an advert for a luxury ice-cream brand.

 Co-directed by Ian Bonhôte and Peter Ettedgui, they portray equal measures of the creative and the personal.
-They detail his fashion side and the evolution of his designs and his shows but also the change within McQueen, that came with wealth and recognition acquired.
-Marrying all these factors provided a deeper understanding of McQueen’s tortured psyche.
-Some themes could have been explored further, such as his excessive drug abuse, the fact that he was HIV positive or more information on his sexual or long-term sexual relationships (we get very brief interviews with two ex-partners); all points mentioned but slightly expanded upon, leaving us with numerous unanswered questions.
+They detail his fashion side, showcasing the evolution of his designs and catwalk shows but also the change within McQueen with the acquisition with wealth and recognition.
+Marrying all these factors together, the documentary provides a deeper understanding of his tortured psyche.
+Certain themes, albeit sensational, could have been explored further, such as: the excessive drug abuse, the fact he was HIV positive or more information on his sexual or long-term sexual relationships (we get very brief interviews with two ex-partners); all points mentioned but slightly expanded upon, leaving us with numerous unanswered questions.

-The crux of McQueen’s exceptional talents, is the drama and darkness of his own life channelled into his art: his designs, his genius craftmanship.
-McQueen par the cheesy chapter interludes is a noteworthy documentary that succeeds in giving a true-to-life account of Alexander McQueen, the fashion designer and the person, highlighting his greatness but also his inner demons.
+The crux of McQueen’s exceptional talents, is the drama and darkness of his own life channelled into his art and genius craftmanship.
+McQueen par the cheesy chapter interludes is a noteworthy documentary that succeeds in giving a true-to-life account of Alexander McQueen, the fashion designer and the person, highlighting his greatness but also his troubled inner world.

 McQueen is out now.